roblanf/minion_qc/README.md

 Rscript MinIONQC.R -i example_input_minion -o my_example_output_minion -p 2
 ```

+> Remember - the command above should be run at the commandline, not from within R.

 ## Output details for MinION
 The following output was created by running the script on the example input files, which contains data from two flowcells from our lab.

 ```
 Rscript MinIONQC.R -i example_input_minion -o example_output_minion -s TRUE -p 2
 ```

+> Remember - the commands above should be run at the commandline, not from within R.

 This runs the analysis with two processors, and produces smaller plots suitable for presentations or papers (where possible).
 The defualt (i.e. removing the `-s` option above) is to produce larger plots designed for viewing on full size monitors.